 Connect with your providers.
 It can save a life fact sheet.
 (PDF)

-Veterans with lesbian, gay, bisexual, transgender (LGBT), or related identities may face unique health challenges— including a higher risk for mental health issues and suicidal ideation than their non-LGBT counterparts.
-If you are a Veteran with an LGBT or related identity, making sure your health care provider knows your sexual orientation and gender identity can improve your access to comprehensive care.
+LGBTQ+ Veterans may face unique health challenges— including a higher risk for mental health issues and suicidal ideation than their non-LGBTQ+ counterparts.
+If you are an LGBTQ+ Veteran, making sure your health care provider knows your sexual orientation and gender identity can improve your access to comprehensive care.
 VA is dedicated to offering all Veterans high-quality care in a safe, respectful environment.
 Being open with your provider about your identity helps VA support your whole health.